holochain/sim1h/README.md

 ## How?

-This is a sandbox/centralised network implementation.
+Sim1h is a sandbox/centralised network implementation.

 It implements the same `Lib3hProtocol` interface as `lib3h` so that conductors can send all the same data through, but then handles them "network free".